Abhay96-cmd/swiss/README.md

-a simple contract deployed on swisstronik testnet
+a simple contract deployed on swisstronik testnet using hardhat